-GENERAL: Students will respect the rights of others while using the library for reading and research in a quiet setting.
+GENERAL: Students will respect the rights of others while using the library.

-- 1. Students will follow the directions given by the adults in the library (be quiet/respectful) - 2.
+- 1. Students will follow the directions given by the adults in the library (quiet/respectful) - 2.
 Food and drinks are not permitted in the library. - 3.
-Put chairs and tables in their proper places after use. - 4.
-Return all books to the drop slot. - 5.
+Return all books to the drop slot or library desk. - 4.
 Observe rules about borrowing and returning books.

 - 1. Verbal reminder. - 2.
-Notify teacher and/or librarian.
+Notify teacher.
 Student may be sent out of the library. - 3.
 Tidy up area; replace books. - 4.
-Loss of library privileges for a specified period of time. - 5.
+Loss of library privileges for a specified period. - 5.
 Replace lost or damaged book(s).
 Notify parents. - 6.
 Referral to principal and notify parents.